marxanweb/docs/user.md

 The Mapbox basemap style setting allows users to select their default basemap from a list including vector basemaps and imagery basemaps.
 For more information see [Changing the basemap](#changing-the-basemap).

-The Show planning unit popup is used to control the visibility of the popup with information about each of the planning units.
-With this emabled whenever the user hovers over a planning unit, a window is shown with information about that planinng unit including the number of times it is included in the summed solutions.
-For more information see [Understanding the summary of solutions](#understanding-the-summary-of-solutions).
+The Area Units setting controls how areal information is shown in Marxan Web, for example in the Feature Properties window or the Gap Analysis window.

 #### Profile
 The Profile window allows users to update their profile information.